 There is no doubt that all American workers are in need of relief right now.
 For those in the oil and gas industry, that relief should not come from the revenue owed to the Treasury.
 In any event, the very concept of measures aimed at increasing production levels is the opposite of what is needed now, given that the industry’s economic problems largely stem from a supply glut driven by foreign producers.
 Encouraging heightened, or even constant, production levels by waiving royalty payments and critical safety and transparency measures would only make the problem worse and put public health at risk.

 Royalty relief would do little to preserve jobs or drilling businesses today, and we are concerned that the policy could persist indefinitely.
 The same is true of lease term extensions and other waivers, which would unfairly advantage industry for years beyond the likely term of this crisis and further endanger public health and safety under a system that already externalizes the costs of oil and gas production and reclamation on American taxpayers and landowners.
+Nor should your department be holding lease sales, limiting public comment periods, or granting coal producers royalty relief.

 In the time of a pandemic, the American people deserve a cogent federal response that is systematically dedicated toward improving the resiliency and health of our communities, lands, and waters.
 Providing handouts to the oil and gas industry would directly conflict with such goals.
 We urge the Department of the Interior to direct its limited resources toward solutions that truly tackle the issues presented by the pandemic crisis.